Running a Keep3r Network keeper

 To get started, you’ll need the following:

 A Defender mainnet account.
 Head over to Defender to sign up for a new account, and then apply for mainnet access indicating that you are interested in running a Keeper.
 We’ll contact you shortly to activate your account for mainnet access.
-Note that mainnet accounts are free for now, but will be paid starting end of year.

 ETH to pay for transactions gas.
 Keeper transactions require gas for execution, so make sure to have some ETH available to fund your Relay.